bbkane/shovel/README.md

 Make a lot of DNS requests and count the results!
 Useful for testing complex dynamic DNS records.

-Pass multiple FQDNs, nameservers, record types, and client subnets, either via command line flags, a config, or a combo of both. shovel will dig all combinations of those and show you the results.
+Pass multiple qnames, nameservers, record types, and client subnets, either via command line flags, a config, or a combo of both. shovel will dig all combinations of those and show you the results.

 ## Use